CS506-Helios/Dashboard/README.md

 This command line can be used in database from terminal to execute SQL script and verify if CREATE TABLE command produces tables as desired.

+(5) Testing

+You could run tests using the test command in your command line,
+$./testing-file-name.py test